schoolofdevops/ultimate-kubernetes-bootcamp/chapters/configuring_authentication_and_authorization.md

 ##### Notes

   In addition to the above apiGroups, you may see **extensions** being used in some example code snippets.
 Please note that **extensions** was initially created as a experiement and is been deprecated, by moving most of the matured apis to one of the groups mentioned above.
 [You could read this comment and the thread](https://github.com/kubernetes/kubernetes/issues/43214#issuecomment-287143011) to get clarity on this.

-### Stage 3: Admission Control
-  * Admission control part is taken care of by the software modules that can modify/reject requests.
-  * Admission control is mainly used for fine-tuning access control.
-  * Admission control can directly act on the object being modified.

 ## Role Based Access Control (RBAC)